 35. Within the concept of this philosophy of theism, each property of logos has its functional attachment.

-36. Hereto, it is a fact hitherto explicable to attach a sensible definition.
+36. Hereto, it is a fact hitherto explicable to attach a sensible definition or connotation.

-37. We human beings perceive with our cognisance, the ruminative thoughts that our developed mind distinguishes, as significant or insignificant.
+37. We human beings perceive with our consciousness, the ruminative thoughts that our developed mind distinguishes, as significant or insignificant.

 38. Whether we recognise its value is entirely predictable, since we are naturally inclined to doubt.

-39. We doubt what we cannot explain nor facilitate its meaning.
+39. We doubt what we cannot explain nor facilitate its meaning, within its relevant subreption.

 40. This is a common trait amongst us humans that symbolises our persona and our perception.

-41. Perhaps there is more that we can opine on the matter, but if we are not cognisant of the subject, then the matter becomes vague and unclear.
+41. Perhaps there is more that we can opine on the matter, but if we are not conscious of the subject, then the matter becomes vague and unclear.

-42. I have often presumed that our awareness is contributed to our sense of perception.
+42. I have often presumed that our awareness is contributed to our activated sense of perception.

-43. Is this accurate enough to form a credible opinion?
+43. Is this accurate enough to form a credible opinion and analysis afterwards?

-44. Therefore, the truth is a matter of introspective induction.
+44. Therefore, the truth is a matter of introspective induction conceived and propounded with an explication.

 45. By observing our actual surroundings, we become very acquainted, with that present circumjacence.

-46. Nothing can be precluded of the power of cognisance.
+46. Nothing can be precluded of the power of consciousness and its integral connection to the mind.

-47. Its capability is devised for moral guidance.
+47. Its capability is devised for moral guidance and to confer the reliable essence of philosophy.

 48. It is not for philosophy to prove or disprove, any of its original rudiments to science or religion.